Attri-Inc/attri_secondbrain/docs/docs/get_started/intro.md

 All the scripts can be found in the [scripts](https://github.com/stangirard/quivr/tree/main/scripts) folder

-> _If you come from an old version of Quivr, run the scripts in [migration script](https://github.com/stangirard/quivr/tree/main/scripts) to migrate your data to the new version in the order of date_
+> _If you come from an old version of Attri, run the scripts in [migration script](https://github.com/stangirard/quivr/tree/main/scripts) to migrate your data to the new version in the order of date_

 - **Step 5**: Launch the app